Leo-Aqua/library-of-babel-saver/README.md

 # Library of Babel saver
-Creates .babel files to store text/images.
+Creates .babel/.babelimg files to store text/images.
 It can also open these files!

 # How to use
 Just execute babel.py